pulsar-xliu/filter_arxiv_by_keywords/README.md

-**A python script to filter the newest arXiv papers based on keywords and categories**
+A python script to filter the newest arXiv papers based on keywords and categories.

 ## Usage
 After downloading the script,